 Bagheria is situated on the north coast of Sicily, close to the south-east of Palermo.

 The town was at one time an enclave where the wealthy of Palermo built their baroque villas away from the main town in the rolling vineyards and lemon plantations of the region.
-The trend was started by the Prince Giuseppe Branciforte, and soon many other wealthy merchants followed the Prince's lead and it is the resultant villas that are the highlight of a visit to Bagheria.
+The trend was started by the Prince Giuseppe Branciforte, and soon many other wealthy merchants followed the Prince's lead and it is the resultant villas that are a highlight of a visit to Bagheria.

 The unusual feature of the Palagonia is that the facade is curved, a theme which continues with the rooms inside the villa (the villa is open to the public so you can admire these eccentricities).
 The ornateness continues inside, for example in the famous gallery of mirrors.

+There are numerous other villas to admire in Bagheria although many are not open to the public.
 A couple of the other villas constructed around the same time and close by are the Villa Trabia and the Villa Valguarnera.